-The FDA has not approved or disapproved of the use of Kaopectate in dogs.
+The FDA has not approved the use of Kaopectate in dogs.
 We depend on other experts regarding correct dosage for dogs.
 The consensus seems to be 1ml (milliliters) per pound every 6 hours.
 Don’t exceed 2 teaspoons per pound of your dog’s body weight in a 24-hour period to be on the safe side.